 - IWV (Integrated Water Vapour ): total amount of water vapour integrated over an atmosphere column.
 Expressed in kg*m-2.

-- CHL: Chlorophyll-a concentration, computed using OC4Me algorithms.
+- CHL: Algal Pigment (Chlorophyll-a) concentration, computed using OC4Me algorithms.
 Measured in mg*m-3.

 - TSM: Total suspended matter concentration.
 Expressed in g.m-3